Should You Visit Avignon? Here Are 10 Beautiful Reasons

 Pont du Gard from the hiking trails, Reason to visit Avignon

-In total, Pont du Gard measures a height of 48.8 m (160 ft) and has three tiers of arches with different lengths.
-The length of Pont du Gard is 275 m (902 ft), 242 m (794 ft), and 142 m (466 ft), from the highest to the lowest tier.
+The Pont du Gard is a towering structure, standing at a height of 48.8 m (160 ft) and featuring three tiers of arches, each with varying lengths.
+From the highest to the lowest tier, the lengths are 275 m (902 ft), 242 m (794 ft), and 142 m (466 ft) respectively.
+It’s hard to believe, but over 50,000 tons of materials were used in its construction!

 Pont du Gard at night, Reason to visit Avignon